-The 2023 Water Quality Report reflects the Village of Westchester's dedication to ensuring a dependable and safe drinking water source for its residents, businesses, and visitors.
-The Village President, Board of Trustees, Village Staff, and the entire Public Works Department are committed to efficiently funding, operating, and enhancing the public water system in Westchester.
+Chicago Department of Water Management 1000 East Ohio Street Chicago, IL 60611 The 2024 Water Quality Report reflects the Village of Westchester's dedication to ensuring a dependable and safe drinking water source for its residents, businesses, and visitors.
+The Village President, Board of Trustees, Village Staff, and the entire Public Works Department are committed to efficiently operating, enhancing, and funding the public water system in Westchester.
 We take this duty seriously and pledge to remain vigilant in delivering safe drinking water to you.